-Indicator 4.1.3: Implementation of best management practices incorporating traditional knowledge to ensure sustainability of goods and services..
+Indicator 4.1.3: The LMU promotes the implementation of best management practices incorporating traditional knowledge to ensure sustainability of goods and services.

 Criterion 4.2: TOF management aims to achieve sound economic performance, taking into account, available market studies and possible new economic activities in connection with all relevant goods and services from the LMU.